jdbedics/dbthandbook/01-individual.Rmd

 2. Review the logistics at the very beginning

 * Set fee.
 Ask client to bring in proof of income
 * Do not bring up or mention reduced fee option.
-Defer and say that you can talk to your suprvisor if asked.
+If asked, ask the reason and for how long they would expect to have the reduction.
+It would be time-limited.
+The tell them you will talk to your supervisor.
 * Collect Fee.
 * Remind them of 24-hour policy for missed sessions or they will be charged.
 Charges occur regardless the reason.
 If they have even a slightly itchy throat then they should cancel as early as possible.
 * Review confidentiality and privacy.